-- For every Profile that will run Composer, check the following:
+- For every Profile that runs Composer:

 - Minimum of Read Access to ALL Objects and Fields included in the merge templates (keep in mind the most restrictive settings apply, so if a user has visibility to a field but not the Object, they will not be able to merge data from that field)

 - Create permissions to the Documents Object are needed if the user is going to utilize email functionality in Composer